 Ecosystem: A group of plants and animals that interact with each other and their surroundings

-Biome: A unique climate and soil type
+Biome: A climate and soil type that is unique to a particular region of the earth

 Biodiversity: The huge variety of living things in a particular area.
 Biodiversity is lost with selective breeding.